sambogrub/daily_diary/plans_for_daily_diary.md

    - only show journal at start

 ## TO DO
- - edit goals function in journal_backend
+ - DONE edit goals function in journal_backend
- - edit goals options in journal_gui
+ - DONE edit goals options in journal_gui
  - edit journal function in journal_backend
  - save day functions in journal_gui
    - save new journal and daily goal data